valentinefleith/urbanism-annotation-llm/README.md

 [![image](https://github.com/user-attachments/assets/d7aeeb94-365a-48e0-98db-ca412f5a36a4)](https://ollama.com/)

-# Automatic annotation of ubran dynamics with LLMs: a comparative approach
+# Automatic annotation of urban dynamics with LLMs: a comparative approach

 ## Overview
 This repo is part of a **university-supervised research project** on automatic text annotation in the field of urbanism.